brclar15/thesis/writing/markdown/other/bibliographyFinal.md

 - Timothy Gantz, Early Greek Myth: A Guide to Literary and Artistic Sources, Vol. 1 & 2 (Johns Hopkins University Press 1996)
 - Eleanor Dickey, Ancient Greek Scholarship (Oxford University Press 2007)
 - M. L. West, The Epic Cycle: A Commentary on the Lost Troy Epics (Oxford University Press 2013)
-- D. B. Monro, On the Fragment of Proclus' Abstract of the Epic Cycle (The Journal of Hellenic Studies Vol 4 1883)
+- D. B. Monro, On the Fragment of Proclus' Abstract of the Epic Cycle (The Journal of Hellenic Studies Vol 4 1883) 305-334.
-- Robert McQueen Grant, Heresy and Criticism: The Search for Authenticity in Early Christian Literature (Westminster John Knox Press 1993)
 - Barbara Graziosi, Inventing Homer: The Early Reception of Epic (Cambridge University Press 2002)
 - Andrew Lang, Homer and the Epic (Longmans, Green, and Co.
-1983)
+1983) 323-348.
-- J. P. Mahaffy, A History of Classical Greek Literature Vol 1: The poets, epic and lyric, with an appendix on Homer by Prof. Sayce (Macmillan, 1903)
+- J. P. Mahaffy, A History of Classical Greek Literature Vol 1: The poets, epic and lyric (Macmillan, 1903) 101-106.
 - Elena Walter-Karydi, Myths, Texts, Images Homeric Epics and Ancient Greek Art (Center for Odyssean Studies 2009)
     - "The Best of Homer'.
 Homeric Texts, Performances and Images in the Hellenistic World and beyond.
 The Contribution of Inscriptions by Angelos Chaniotis
     - Michael James Squire, Toying with Homer in Words and Pictures: The Tabulae Iliacae and the Aesthetics of Play
-- Susan Rotroff, Hellenistic Pottery: Athenian and Imported Moldmade Bowls (The American School of Classics Studies at Athens 1982)
+- Susan Rotroff, Hellenistic Pottery: Athenian and Imported Moldmade Bowls (The American School of Classics Studies at Athens 1982) 55-73
-    - pg.
-55 - pg.
-73
 - David Petrain, Homer in Stone: The Tabulae Iliacae in their Roman context (Cambridge University Press 2014)
 - Several articles in @Classics Journal Reflecting on the Greek Epic Cycle," (CHS 2010) [CHS](http://chs.harvard.edu/wa/pageR?tn=ArticleWrapper&bdc=12&mn=3232)
 - Fee-Alexandra Haase, An Intertextual Reading of a Myth: Between Poetry, Myth, Cult Topography, and History (AJCN 2007?)
 - Tzveta Manolova, Outside the Homeric Lens: The Epic Cycle and the Trojan War Tradition (McGill Classics 2010)
 - D. B. Monro, The Poems of the Epic Cycle (The Journal of Hellenic Studies 1884)
-- Ingrid Holmberg, The Creation of the Ancient Epic Cycle (Oral Tradition 1998)
+- Ingrid Holmberg, The Creation of the Ancient Epic Cycle (Oral Tradition 1998) 344-348
 - John Miles Foley and Chao Gejin, Challenges in Comparative Oral Epic (Oral Tradition 2012)
 - Steve Reece, Homeric Studies (Oral Tradition 2003)
 - Giampiero Scafoglio, Two Fragments of the Epic Cycle (GRBS 2006)